httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 # Required Domain Certificate Extension {#extension}

 The Required Domain extension allows certificates to limit their use with Secondary Certificate Authentication.
-A client MUST verify that the server has proven ownership of at least one of the indicated identities before accepting the limited certificate over Secondary Certificate Authentication.
+A client MUST verify that the server has proven ownership of the indicated identity before accepting the limited certificate over Secondary Certificate Authentication.

-The identities listed in this extension are restrictions asserted by the requester of the certificate and are not verified by the CA.  Conforming CAs SHOULD mark the requiredDomain extension as non-critical.
+The identity in this extension is a restriction asserted by the requester of the certificate and is not verified by the CA.  Conforming CAs SHOULD mark the requiredDomain extension as non-critical.

-Each required domain is represented as an IA5String.
-The name MUST be in the "preferred name syntax", as specified by Section 3.5 of {{!RFC1034}} and as modified by Section 2.1 of {{!RFC1123}}.
-Note that while uppercase and lowercase letters are allowed in domain names, no significance is attached to the case.
-In addition, while the string " " is a legal domain name, requiredDomain extensions MUST NOT contain " ".
-Rules for encoding internationalized domain names are specified in Section 7.2 of {{!RFC5280}}.

-If the requiredDomain extension is present, the sequence MUST contain at least one entry.
+The required domain is represented as a GeneralName, as specified in Section 4.2.1.6 of {{!RFC5280}}.
 Unlike the subject field, conforming CAs MUST NOT issue certificates with a requiredDomain extension containing empty GeneralName fields.
 Clients that encounter such a certificate when processing a certification path MUST consider the certificate invalid.

 The wildcard character "*" MAY be used to represent that any set of subdomains is acceptable.
 This character MUST be the entirety of the first label if used,